mramshaw/Kubernetes/Replicated Cassandra Database/README.md

 In general, rather than run containers on virtual machines _in a virtual machine_, it is probably a better idea to run this exercise in the cloud.
 With multiple levels of abstraction it can be very hard to grok what is going on and hardware limitations will probably create lots of restarts simply due to hardware limitations, both of which will make debugging configuration errors all that much harder.

-#### Memory

-In order to save on virtual memory thrashing, we will halve all of the memory requirements.

 ## Testing

 #### Cassandra service